CCurl/heap-malloc/README.md

 ## Installation

-There is no "installation", pre se.
+There is no "installation", per se.
 Just copy the files into your project and include them in your build process.

+## License

+This code has a MIT license.

-Please, just keep my name in the files to give me some props for this work.
+Please, just keep my name in the files to give me some credit for this work.

 ## Usage